pawarjay1/interview-prep/ReactJs/notes.md

 - Passing JSX as Props

-- conditional css styling in react
+- conditional css styling in react (usign ?:oprators in ClassName);

+-